undox-rs/undox/docs/content/index.md

 undox is a batteries-included static site generator built for documentation, with first-class support for aggregating content from multiple repositories.

+> [!WARNING]
+> undox is in very early development.
+Expect breaking changes and missing features.

 ## Why undox?

 - **Multi-repo first**: Designed from the ground up for combining docs from multiple repositories into a unified site